strinsberg/tracker-express/README.md

 End of Sprint 2
 **Version** 1.2

-* Issues, Users pages
+* Single Issue, User pages
 * Add issue, users forms
-* Submit proper form data for Issues and Users
+* Submit custom form data for Issues and Users
 * List all Issues and Users
+* Forms return to previous pages and refresh lists

 #### Documentation
 * Project release documentation is in docs folder